Women in EdTech: Find Out Who Is Bridging the Gender Gap in Overall Workforce & Tech Roles

 Coursera has already achieved gender parity at the leadership level (it is the only edtech company in our investigation that can make this claim), and it is now edging close to making the same achievement in its workforce.
 Its current U.S. full-time employee gender breakdown is 53% male and 47% female.
 Coursera was unable to provide specific stats on their tech workforce.

 Age of Learning ranks third on our list; women currently represent 39% of their workforce.
-They were unable to provide specific stats on how many of these women occupy tech-related roles.
+They were unable to provide specific stats on how many of these women occupy tech-related roles or their mandate to promote women in edtech.

 On their website, Duolingo reports that 36% of its workforce is comprised of women but when contacted, they said that women constitute only 30% of their workforce.
 Notably, Duolingo does not keep specific stats on how many women are in tech roles but did note that it recently achieved a 50:50 gender ratio in their recruitment of new software engineering hires out of college.
-In a blog post on the Duolingo website, they shed light on how they achieved this milestone: “We started our hiring reboot by analyzing where we were spending our hiring time and effort.
-Perhaps not surprisingly, we were spending time at colleges and universities based on past experience, rather than their percentage of female computer science undergraduate majors.
-The national average of female computer science degree graduates is 18%.
-We made a decision to revisit our typical list of schools and only visit the universities that had more than 18% of female undergraduate computer science majors.
-We wanted to prioritize schools that were making gender balance a priority; this meant going to some never-before-visited schools, as well as cutting out a few schools that had been on our list before.”
+In a blog post on the Duolingo website, they shed light on how they achieved this milestone: “We started our hiring reboot by analyzing where we were spending our hiring time and effort.”
+What they discovered is that they were looking in primarily a single place: on postsecondary campuses.
+Unfortunately, women only make up 18% of computer science graduates nationwide.
+In response, they started to only do campus recruitment visits to schools graduating more than 18% women from their computer science programs to prioritize schools making some effort to recruit women.

 Jeff Weber, SVP of People and Places at Instructure, told eLearning Inside News, “When it comes to diversity in tech, we’re continually working on it.”
 While Instructure does have its work cut out (women currently account for only 30% of its workforce and only 11% of tech positions), they were one of the first companies in Utah to publish their diversity stats.
 This update outlines their current diversity plan, which includes specific information about how they hope to attract and retain more women in tech roles.

 Although most edtech organizations have not yet reached gender parity in their general or tech workforces, our investigation did reveal that with few exceptions, edtech companies are open and eager to discuss recruitment strategies designed to bridge these gaps.
-Initiatives, such as Duolingo’s decision to only recruit grads from computer science programs already graduating a higher percentage of women and Instructure’s decision to revamp its working conditions and benefits to attract and retain more women employees, also suggest that over the next decade, there is hope that women will gain gender parity in edtech, or at least in those companies that are now taking steps to rethink their recruitment strategies and internal cultures.
+Initiatives, such as Duolingo’s decision to only recruit grads from computer science programs already graduating a higher percentage of women and Instructure’s decision to revamp its working conditions and benefits to attract and retain more women employees, also suggest that over the next decade, there is hope that women in edtech will gain greater parity, at least in those companies that are now taking steps to rethink their recruitment strategies and internal cultures.